byvfx/ibm_ds_capstone/README.md

 ### 4. **Crafting a Strong Narrative**

 - I weave a compelling narrative around my data and discoveries.
-- I highlight challenges, processes, and outcomes to take my audience on a journey.
+- I highlight challenges, processes, and outcomes to guide my audience.

 ### 5. **Leveraging the Power of Simplicity**